MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 - Windows 10
 - Windows 11

-There are two ways to limit the number of enrolled devices accessing your resources:
+There are two ways to limit the number of devices an employee or student can use for work or school.
+You can:

-* Microsoft Intune device limit restrictions
+* Configure device limit restrictions in the Microsoft Intune admin center.
-* Configure Microsoft Entra device limit
+* Configure a device limit in the Microsoft Entra admin center.

-Both options can be used to limit the number of devices an employee or student can enroll in Intune.
-This article provides an overview of each limitation type, and describes the device conditions and provisioning scenarios that support them.
+This article provides an overview of each limitation, and describes the device conditions and provisioning scenarios that support them.

 ## Intune device limit restrictions

-Use Intune device limit restrictions to limit the number of devices a user can enroll in Microsoft Intune.
+Configure Intune device limit restrictions to limit the number of devices a user can enroll in Microsoft Intune.
 You can allow a user to enroll up to 15 devices.
 To create a device limit restriction, sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Devices** > **Enrollment**.
 For more information, see [Create a device limit restriction](create-device-limit-restrictions.md).

 Intune device limit restrictions don't apply to devices enrolled via:

 - Android device administrator + device enrollment manager
-- Android Enterprise dedicate device
+- Android Enterprise dedicated device
 - Co-management with Configuration Manager
 - Automatic enrollment + group policy
 - Automatic enrollment + device enrollment manager